fabioesilveira/useEffect-useState-training/README.md

-# 🛒 React Shopping Cart Simulation
+# 🛒 Shopping Cart Simulator

 This project is a **React-based shopping cart simulation** that demonstrates how to manage state, perform API requests, handle forms with validation, and simulate a real checkout flow using modern React tools.